 First Year Student Information

 Academics: It is very important to perform well academically in the freshman year.
 The AT program has a GPA admission requirement of a 2.75.
-Please be sure you are going to your classes, asking the instructor for assistance, attending study groups if available, seek out assistance in the Student Success Center, Counseling Center, your Acedemic Advisor, and or Access Office.
+Please be sure you are going to your classes, asking the instructor for assistance, attending study groups if available, seek out assistance in the Academic Support Center, Counseling Center, your Academic Advisor, and or Access Office.
 As the student you are responsible for seeking out the assistance you need to be successful.

 Observation (Admissions Requirement): In the fall and spring semesters the first year student will be required to observe AT clinicians and students as part of HSAT 2050 and HSAT 3430.
 These observation hours will take place between 1:00-5:30 M-F. Please be sure to leave space in your schedule for observation.
 For more information see the Observation link.